microsoft/vscode-docs/release-notes/vMarch.md

 ## March 2016 (1.0)

 March was the end game milestone leading up to our [1.0 release](/blogs/2016/04/14/vscode-1.0.md).
-We wanted the product to meet the high expections of a 1.0 release and we focused on fundamentals like quality, accessibility, global reach and performance.
+We wanted the product to meet the high expectations of a 1.0 release and we focused on fundamentals like quality, accessibility, global reach and performance.
 We also added features you care about and streamlined some common tasks.

 Here are a few highlights in this release: